 I am proud to say I have found some friends in Melbourne.
 All of them are Asians; Singaporean, Pakistani, Vietnamese and Chinese.
 But I don’t know why I don’t have the courage to start talking to non-Asian students.
 It’s too intimidating for me.
 Not that I don’t wanna know them better.
-I have all this prejudice and it hampers my effort to make further move.
+I have this prejudice and it hampers my effort to further approach people.
 All I want is getting to know their way of thinking.
-I just wanna be friend.
+I just wanna be a friend.
 But I don’t know why it’s so difficult.

 Let me elaborate my prejudice:

 1. Chinese students are making friend with other Chinese students.